J. R. Smith: College golf

 On August 11, 2021, it was reported that Smith enrolled at North Carolina A&T State University, aiming for a degree in liberal studies and planning to join the Aggies golf team.
-The university announced on October 8, 2021 that Smith had qualified to play in the Aggies' upcoming tournament, the Phoenix Invitational hosted by nearby Elon University, on October 11 and 12.
+The university announced on October 8, 2021, that Smith had qualified to play in the Aggies' upcoming tournament, the Phoenix Invitational hosted by nearby Elon University, on October 11 and 12.
 Under team rules, all golfers must qualify for regular-season tournaments in practice unless they were among the team's top two golfers in its previous tournament.
 Smith qualified for the Phoenix Invitational by one stroke, shooting rounds of 83 and 78 (respectively 12 and 7 over par) on the event's first day.
-Smith was named the North Carolina A&T Academic Athlete of the Year for 2021-2022 with a 4.0 GPA.
+Smith was named the North Carolina A&T Academic Athlete of the Year for 2021–2022 with a 4.0 GPA.
+Smith's time with the men's golf team is the focus of the 2023 docuseries Redefined: J. R. Smith.

 Esports

-In 2021, J.R Smith signed with Complexity Gaming and he also played Warzone tournaments.
+In 2021, J.R Smith signed with Complexity Gaming, and he has also played Warzone tournaments.